jdp/justinpoliey.com/contact.md

 ## Contact

+Want to work together?
 Have a question?
-Want to work together?
-Want to let me know how great---or awful---something I've made is?
+Just want to say hi?
 Get in touch!
 Send me an email at <span class="reverse">moc.liamg@yeilop.d.nitsuj</span>.

-You can find me online on [GitHub][github],
+You can find me across the web on [GitHub][github], [Stack Overflow][stack-overflow], [Coderwall][coderwall],
-[Stack Overflow][stack-overflow],
-[Coderwall][coderwall],
 [Twitter][twitter],